-Hair dressing is a challenging trained skill, with a level of artistry and creativity involved.
+Hairdressing is a challenging trained skill, with a level of artistry and creativity involved.
 There will always be the immediate finished product in mind; the cut, the colour, the volume.
-When a client leaves the hairdressers, it’s with a new level of self pride and confidence at the result they take away with them.
+When a client leaves the hairdresser, it’s with a new level of self-pride and confidence at the result they take away with them.
 The focus is always on the outward appearance and not on the unnoticed sometimes forgotten health of the hair.

 Combining Hairdressing and Trichology